tldr-pages/tldr/pages/osx/cot.md

 `cot`

-- Open specific files:
+- Open specific files in the background:

 `cot {{path/to/file1 path/to/file2 ...}}`

-- Open a new blank document:
+- Open a new blank document in the background:

 `cot --new`

-- Open a specific file in the foreground (blocking the terminal until the editor is closed):
+- Open a specific file (blocking the terminal until the editor is closed):

 `cot --wait {{path/to/file}}`